moleculerjs/site/source/docs/0.14/usage.md

 {% endnote %}

 # Create a Moleculer project
-Use the [Moleculer CLI tool](moleculer-cli.html) to create a new Moleculer-based microservices project.
+In this example we use the official [Moleculer CLI tool](moleculer-cli.html) to create a new Moleculer-based microservices project with a sample service and an API Gateway to call it from the browser via REST API.

 1. Install `moleculer-cli` globally
     ```bash